SAP/terraform-provider-btp/DEVELOPER.md

 ## Verify the Setup

-Next we verify that Terraform has access to your local build of the provider.
+Next, we verify that Terraform has access to your local build of the provider.
 Please navigate to one of the workspaces in the `examples` directory, e.g.:

 ```bash
 cd examples/subaccount/